How to Fix a Leaky Wall-Mounted Faucet

 For leaks from the wall plate:

-- Turn on the water supply gradually to check for leaks.
+- Gradually turn on the water supply and check for leaks.

-Allow the faucet to run for a few minutes to ensure there are no hidden leaks.
-If everything looks good, you've successfully fixed your leaky wall-mounted faucet.
+Let the faucet run for a few minutes to ensure there are no hidden leaks.
+If everything looks good, you’ve successfully fixed your leaky wall-mounted faucet.
+If you’re unsure about any part of the process, consult a professional plumber to avoid causing additional damage or complications.